Meroitic language

-The Meroitic language (/mɛroʊˈɪtɪk/) was a language of uncertain linguistic affiliation spoken in Meroë (in present-day Sudan) during the Meroitic period (attested from 300 BC) and became extinct about 400 AD.
+The Meroitic language (/mɛroʊˈɪtɪk/) is an extinct language of uncertain linguistic affiliation formerly spoken in Meroë (in present-day Sudan) during the Meroitic period (attested from 300 BC) and became extinct about 400 AD.
 It was written in two forms of the Meroitic alphabet: Meroitic Cursive, which was written with a stylus and was used for general record-keeping; and Meroitic Hieroglyphic, which was carved in stone or used for royal or religious documents.
 It is poorly understood, owing to the scarcity of bilingual texts.

 Name

 Meroitic is also referred to in some publications as Kushite after the apparent attested endoethnonym Meroitic qes, qos (transcribed in Egyptian as kꜣš).
 The name Meroitic in English dates to 1852 where it occurs as a translation of German Meroitisch.
 The term derives from Latin Meroē, corresponding to Greek Μερόη.
 These latter names are representations of the name of the royal city of Meroë of the Kingdom of Kush.
 In Meroitic, this city is referred to as bedewe (or sometimes bedewi), which is represented in ancient Egyptian texts as bꜣ-rꜣ-wꜣ or similar variants.